jlentz02/CPPStuff/README.md

 comfortable with the syntax and work towards matrix by matrix multiplication.

 So far I have the following methods implemented with SIMD:
-Vector by vector addition
+- Vector by Vector Addition
-Dot product
+- Dot Product
-Matrix vector product (naive using dot product)
+- Matrix Vector Product (naive using dot product)
-Matrix Matrix product** (naive using dot product)
+- Matrix Matrix Product (naive using dot product)
+- Block Matrix Product
+- Tiled Matrix Matrix Product** (using block matrix product)

 **New fastest method.
-About 500% faster than the previous best method!
+About 800% faster than the previous best method!